 - in the sponsor’s name (or the student’s),

-- must show exact US dollar amounts (NOT statements such as “The sponsor has sufficient funds”)
+- in US Dollar, if available (NOT statements such as “The sponsor has sufficient funds”)

-- must be less than six months old
+- less than six months old, with most recent balance

 Acceptable documents include letters from employers verifying annual income in US dollars and/or